-Sandy serves as the President for the Chicano/Latino Faculty & Staff Association (CLFSA) after serving as the organization's 50th President.
+Sandy serves as the Past President of the Chicano/Latino Faculty & Staff Association (CLFSA) after serving as the organization's 50th President.
 Through CLFSA, Sandy also served two years as the Student Relations Liaison managing the Laura Rendon scholarship and scholar mentoring program.
 Sandy is a proud member of the ASU Commission on the Status of Women where she served as Chair of the CSW, Tempe Campus for two years to continue to be involved in one of her strongest passions, which is creating professional development opportunities for ASU staff, faculty, and students.
 During her undergraduate years, Sandy served on the executive board for the Association of Human Communication (AHC) where she organized outstanding networking and career exploration events working collaboratively with businesses and university departments to develop opportunities to help enhance ASU students’ experience.
 Currently, Sandy also serves on the Board of Directors for the Young and Empowered Women's Association providing leadership, mentoring, and guidance to support young emerging women leaders.

 Sandy holds a bachelor of arts in Communication with an emphasis in organizational communication and a minor in business from ASU.
 Sandy is a strong believer that education is important and thus she furthered her education by obtaining a master’s degree in Higher and Postsecondary Education to allow her to continue to make a difference in higher education, our communities, and for students, especially for underrepresented groups and first-generation students like herself.

 On a personal level, Sandy is a very approachable person who is eager to learn new things, empower others, and assist them to achieve their career and educational goals.
 When she isn't engaged in professional pursuits or university commitments, she enjoys hiking, cooking, reading, CrossFit, traveling, spending time with family and friends, and rooting for the LA Dodgers.